This is one of my favourite workshops, but with lockdown I decided to adapt it into a kit.

 Please let me know which colours you would like -

-Alcohol ink colours are - Tangerine, teal, lettuce, rainforest green, baja blue, pink, blue-violet, passion purple, coral, golden yellow, white, señorita magenta, sunbright yellow, chili pepper, shadow grey, mantilla black
+Alcohol ink colours are - Tangerine, teal, lettuce, rainforest green, baja blue, pink, passion purple, golden yellow, señorita magenta, sunbright yellow, chili pepper, shadow grey, mantilla black

-Aluminium Dyes - turquoise, yellow, gold, green, red, fiery red, violet, orange, blue
+Aluminium Dyes - turquoise, yellow, gold, green, red, violet, orange, blue

 1ltr containers for the dyes